simp/simp-doc/docs/changelogs/latest.rst

 ^^^^^^^^^^^^^^^^^^^^

-The pupmod-simp-journald package has been removed from SIMP ISOs, because the functionality the ``simp-journald`` module provided can now be provided by the ``camptocamp-systemd`` module.
-If you used ``simp-journald``, you will have to update your manifests to use ``camptocamp-systemd``.
+The pupmod-simp-journald package has been removed from SIMP ISOs, because the functionality the ``simp-journald`` module provided is now provided by the ``camptocamp-systemd`` module.
+If you used ``simp-journald``, you will need to update your manifests to use ``camptocamp-systemd``.

 Fixed Bugs